Military Grid Reference System

 The number of digits in the numerical location must be even: 0, 2, 4, 6, 8 or 10, depending on the desired precision.
 When changing precision levels, it is important to truncate rather than round the easting and northing values to ensure the more precise square will remain within the boundaries of the less precise square.

 Related to this is the primacy of the southwest corner of the square being the labeling point for the entire square.
 (In instances where the polygon is not a square and has been clipped by a grid zone junction, the polygon keeps the label of the southwest corner as if it had not been clipped.)

-Google Maps recognizes MGRS grid references which have a one-meter square precision (10-digit numerical location) with spaces permitted only between the 100,000-meter square, the easting, and the northing: e.g., 4QFJ 12345 67890.
-The mapping application returns a dropped pin representing the centroid of the area referenced.
+Google Maps recognizes MGRS grid references with one-meter square (10-digit numerical location) with spaces permitted only between the grid zone, the easting, and the northing (e.g., 4QFJ 12345 67890), and returns a dropped pin representing the centroid of the area referenced.